ho94949/bms-archive/README.md

 ## Plan

-- Runs without any dependency such as python (High priority)
+- Running without any dependency such as python (High priority)
 - Supporting GUI (High priority)
+- Rename folder as song name (High priority)
 - Supporting Automatic Update & Deletion of BMS songs when certain song is updated (Normal priority)
 - Supporting File sending system when new sabun or song is found (Low priority)